timonla/timonla.github.io/_posts/2020-10-07-diet-review.md

 Price: **0.06 EUR/0.67 SEK** per day.

 ##### Iodine

+I have tried putting dulse in my smoothies before but find that a tea spoon of dulse is capable of altering the taste of a 1 liter smoothie quite drastically.
+I did this for over a year and got used to it but still prefer my smoothies without it.
+Capsules are much more convenient.

 I am using these [Iodine capsules](https://www.apotea.se/helhetshalsa-eko-jod-100-kapslar).
 I take one capsule per day, providing me with 150mcg of Iodine.
 One tub contains 100 capsules and will last for 100 days.

-I have tried putting dulse in my smoothies before but find that a tea spoon of that is capable of ruining the taste of a 1 liter smoothie.
-I did this for over a year and got used to it but never started to really like it.
-The capsules are much more convenient.

 Price: **0.15 EUR/1.55 SEK** per day.

 ### Spices

 I forgot to measure salt.
-But since it's super cheap and I just used a pinch in two dishes I think it can be neglected.
+During the week I just used a pinch of salt in two dishes respectively and since salt is rather cheap I think it's not too big of a deal.

 |---
 | Spice | Start weight grams | End weight grams | Delta grams | EUR | SEK